Scared Stiff (1945 film): Plot

 Markham reveals himself when holding Larry at gunpoint in his hotel room to get the white pieces from the set.
-Markham and his accomplice Mink (George E. Stone) hide when Sally enters the room, telling Larry she hid the pieces in his room.
-Soon after, another guest, Flo Rosson (Veda Ann Borg), also enters the room and reveals that she is an insurance agent tracking Markham's gang to retrieve the chess set.
+Markham and his accomplice Mink hide when Sally enters the room, telling Larry she hid the pieces in his room.
+Soon after, another guest, Flo Rosson, also enters the room and reveals that she is an insurance agent tracking Markham's gang to retrieve the chess set.
 She also reveals that the man killed on the bus was part of this gang of thieves.

-Also at the inn is Preston's grandson, Oliver Waldeck (Buddy Swan), a precocious boy genius, and his mentor, Professor Wisner (Robert Emmett Keane).
+Also at the inn is Preston's grandson, Oliver Waldeck, a precocious boy genius, and his mentor, Professor Wisner.
 Oliver frightens Larry with scary antics, including a pronouncement that the corpse's head was chopped off, placing a cabbage adorned by a toupee in Larry's room.
 Oliver throws a smoke bomb into the room, and everyone is forced out into the corridor.
 In the ensuing commotion, the white pieces are stolen.

 Snooping about the winery, Larry manages to find the black set, but is knocked unconscious in the wine cellar.
 When she finds the other part of the set, Sally is also knocked out by Oliver's tutor, Professor Wisner.
 Larry wakes up, unties himself and goes after the killer, who turns out to be Professor Wisner, and ultimately finds the dead body.

 After Sally has found the complete set, the insurance adjuster Flo offers her a $1,000 reward for retrieving it.
 Larry phones his editor, explaining the events at Grape Center and how he caught the murderer.
 He then asks his editor if he should continue to the festival at Grape City or come back and get fired.